uksb/vqgen/README.md

 **Installation & Defaults**

+1. Edit index.php and add a Password for the define('PASSWORD', ''); line
+e.g. define('PASSWORD', 'SOMETHING MEMORABLE');
+If you leave the Password undefined, no login screen will be presented [Anyone can access the vQgen tool] It is only recommended to leave the Password blank if you are using this tool on your local machine and not on the www.
+You can of course secure the vqgen folder using a htaccess/htpasswd combination if you wish - see (https://www.google.co.uk/search?hl=en-GB&source=hp&biw=&bih=&q=htaccess+htpasswd+tutorial)

-1. Upload or upload and rename the 'vqgen' directory in this archive to your site root.
+2. Upload or upload and rename the 'vqgen' directory in this archive to your site root.
-2. **IMPORTANT** Password protect the directory using htaccess/htpassword

 If not putting the folder on the same level as the vqmod directory, edit the vqgen/index.php and change the relative paths for the set of 4 defines.